-The CSKT have always been very progressive and proactive in the management and protective of our incredible lands and wildlife resources, Tribal Council actions have resulted in the establishment of the 90,000 acre Mission Mountains Tribal Wilderness Area, the first tribal wilderness area.
-They have also created a Wilderness buffer zone and two Tribal Primitive Areas, as well as thousands of acres of Tribal Fish and Wildlife Habitat Management Areas, as well as special management areas for grizzly bears, elk and bighorn sheep.
+The CSKT have always been progressive and proactive in the management and protection of our incredible lands and wildlife resources.
+Tribal Council actions have resulted in the establishment of the 90,000 acre Mission Mountains Tribal Wilderness Area, the first tribal wilderness area.
+They have also created a Wilderness buffer zone and four Tribal Primitive Areas, as well as thousands of acres of Tribal Fish and Wildlife Habitat Management Areas.
+Special management areas for grizzly bears, elk and bighorn sheep have also been created within the Flathead Reservation.
 In addition, the CSKT has been very proactive in protecting the clean air and waters of their reservation.

 Although the three tribes have weathered significant difficulties and challenges down through the years, the people have always cherished and protected the wildlife of the Flathead Indian Reservation and our off-Reservation aboriginal lands.
 That tradition continues today, with strong cultural support for wildlife and habitats by the Selis-Qlispe and Ksanka Culture Committees and Elders, as well as the strong support of the Tribal Council and tribal people.

 Management of wildlife on the Flathead Reservation expands to also include populations within the Tribal Bison Range.
 Staff biologists stationed at the Tribal Bison Range manage wildlife within the Range for herd health and diversity of species.
 Habitat restoration and invasive weed management are priorities to ensure high forage quality for big game within the Range.
 Learn more about the Tribal Bison Range by visiting https://bisonrange.org.

 TRIBAL WILDLIFE MANAGEMENT ON THE FLATHEAD INDIAN RESERVATION